"Words fascinate me. They always have. For me, browsing in a dictionary

 http://www.sarangworld.com/WORDMORPH/

-- You supply basic information regarding the person you wish to complain about and the number of paragraphs the complaint is to contain.
+You supply basic information regarding the person you wish to complain about and the number of paragraphs the complaint is to contain.
 Then push the complain button.
 Amazingly satisfying!
+[New URL]

 http://www.pakin.org/complaint/